MahdyMusave/tailwind-css-/README.md

 Mahdy musave

-Hello there, I am a fullstack web developer. today Sticky fullpage pages / slides  with Tailwind-css
+Hello there, I am a fullstack web developer. today skill showcase section for resume/porfolio website with Tailwind-css